rileyhales/river-route/README.md

 - `dt_routing` - the time interval, in seconds, between routing calculation steps.
 It must be constant across all rivers and for the full simulation.

 3 other time parameters are optional.
-They may be provided in the configuration file or they will be derived from the runoff data.
+They may be provided in the configuration file, or they will be derived from the runoff data.

 - `dt_runoff` - the time interval, in seconds, between runoff values.
 It must be constant between all time steps of